 How-to articles and essays work fine for promoting affiliate products.
 But if you wanna crush your conversion rates, there are three types of posts you should dominate:

 - Product Reviews

 These post styles focus on promoting products.
-When people search and click on them in Google or social media, they’re usually ready to buy.
+Then, when people search and click on them on Google or social media, they’re usually ready to buy.

-That’s why they’re researching things like “best website hosting platforms” and “MailChimp reviews.”
+They’re researching “best website hosting platforms” and “MailChimp reviews.”